FREQUENTLY ASKED QUESTIONS

 Does our organization have to offer both the domestic and global healthcare programs to our employees or can we just participate in one?

 Participating organizations have the choice to offer our program to both domestic and global staff OR only global staff.
 We do not allow an organization to only offer our program to their domestic staff.

 Can our organization offer other benefit programs alongside the Missio Benefits program?

 Participating organizations are not able to offer alternative (competing) benefit programs alongside the Missio Benefits program.
-That said, we do allow a life and disability exception for Christian organizations that offer retiree life benefits given our program does not provide retiree coverage.
+That said, we do allow a life and disability exception for organizations that offer retiree life benefits given our program does not provide retiree coverage.
 As such, if you currently offer retiree life benefits we will allow your organization to “opt-out” of Missio’s life and disability program.
-Organizations that choose opt-out and provide an external life and disability program will be responsible for administering these programs on their own as they will not be reflected in the Missio Benefits administration system.
+Organizations that choose to opt-out and provide an external life and disability program will be responsible for administering these programs on their own as they will not be reflected in the Missio Benefits administration system.

 Will Missio Benefits allow deductible carryover from our current healthcare program?